 Audit-first, not audit-later

 TrailMQ treats auditability as a core design principle, not an afterthought.
-Instead of relying on log files and external tooling, it embeds the following directly into the messaging layer:
+The current core provides:

 Explain, don’t expose

-TrailMQ explains decisions and enforcement without turning itself into a raw message inspection tool.
-The core system surfaces who connected and with what permissions, which policies were enforced and why, and exportable audit evidence for review.
-The planned plugin layer adds domain context, historical baselines and calculation outcomes where those richer process signals are configured.
+TrailMQ explains decisions and enforcement without turning the Preview into a raw payload browser.
+The core surfaces identity, role, action, topic, outcome and denial reason.
+The planned plugin layer would add domain context, historical baselines and calculation outcomes.

 You do not need to expose TrailMQ as a general-purpose live debugging console.
 This is by design: evidence over observation.